School of Electrical and Computer Engineering,

 Brief Bio (in third person)

-Jaesik Choi is an assistant professor in the School of Electrical and Computer Engineering at UNIST (Ulsan, Korea) and an affiliate researcher of the Lawrence Berkeley National Laboratory (the Berkeley Lab) since July 2013.
+Jaesik Choi is an associate professor in the School of Electrical and Computer Engineering at UNIST (Ulsan, Korea) and an affiliate researcher of the Lawrence Berkeley National Laboratory (the Berkeley Lab).
+He had been an assistant professor at UNIST since July 2013.
 He was a Computer Scientist Postdoctoral Fellow of Computational Research Division at the Berkeley Lab.
 His research focuses on learning and inference with probabilistic graphical models, combining robot motion planning with AI planning, and spatio-temporal data analysis.
 He received his Ph.D. in Computer Science from University of Illinois at Urbana-Champaign (2012) and received B.S. degree in Computer Engineering from Seoul National University (2004).

 Slides for Deep Learning for Time Series for PRML 2017 Winter at Korea University.

 Slides for Bayesian Nonparametric Tutorial for PRML 2016 at Korea University.

 My research group, Statistical Artificial Intelligence Lab (SAIL@UNIST) at UNIST, currently has openings!
 If you are interested in the positions, please apply.

 A fast and effective way which could achieve up to 100X of compression ratio of many real-world big data.
 “Novel Data Reduction Based on Statistical Similarity” with Dongeun Lee, Alex Sim and John Wu is accepted at SSDBM-16 (May 2016).

 A new perspective to analyze the success (failure) probability in dynamical compressive sensing framework.
 “Improving Imprecise Compressive Sensing” with Dongeun Lee and Rafael de Lima is accepted at UAI-16 (May 2016).